CodePipeWrangler/code_jitsu_gh/genomics/centromeric_characterization/characterize_glycine_centromeres.md

 Glycine represents a model system for studying polyploid genome evolution.
 Diploid Glycine underwent two rounds of whole genome duplication and they share a palaeopolyploidy event with all bean-like (papilionoid) legume species that occurred ~65 Ma with a hare a palaeopolyploidy event with all bean-like (papilionoid) legume species that occurred ~65 Ma.
 Within the last 350,000 yr there has been a burst of independent allopolyploidy events in the perennial subgenus, with at least eight different allopolyploids (2n = 78, 80) formed from various combinations of eight different diploid genomes.

-The genomes for the perrenial Glycine were de novo assembled through a combination of PacBio single molecule real-time sequencing, Illumina sequencing and chromatin conformation capture Hi-C technologies (Methods and Supplementary Fig. 1) and further corrected/improved by integrating previously generated paired bacterial artificial chromosome (BAC) end sequences (BESs) from the same set of accessions.

 ## RESULTS

-I took the Glycine max genome assembly, Wm82.gnm6.JFPQ, and ran ULTRA on it to indentify tandem repeats genome-wide.
+I downloaded the Glycine max genome assembly, Wm82.gnm6.JFPQ, from the [Legume Information System's Datastore](https://www.legumeinfo.org/download/) and ran the program [ULTRA](https://github.com/TravisWheelerLab/ULTRA) on it to indentify tandem repeats genome-wide.
 This produced a JSON file containing data on 1,192,530 tandem DNA repeats!
 Considering my donwstream workflow wasn't setup to work with JSON files, I opted to convert the ULTRA output to tab-delimited files, using my script [ultra2tsv.v1.sh](https://github.com/CodePipeWrangler/code_jitsu_gh/blob/f6c5753c3ea3fb406f020ca4d49a417e556404b9/genomics/conv_ULTRA-tsv/ultra2tsv.v1.sh).
 With this script I get TSV files minus the 'sub-repeat' column.

 For lightweight data wrangling, I prefer the shell commandline.
 Shell scripting allows me to rapidly manipulate files, prototype data formats like FASTA or BED files, and validate pipelines without needing to set up full programming environments.
 To view the distribution of repeat mononer sizes, I can use linux-based shell scripting as follows.